CocoDeee/uv-books2.0/README.md

 **Discord For Uncanny Valley: https://discord.gg/xHhGMqSeFZ Please let me know if you have any issues or need help!
 We are more than just an RP server we are a community**

 *If you use this resource, a credit or a star on the repo is always appreciated but never required.
 Enjoy!*

+After Downloading: Remove the 2.0 from the folder name

 ---